How Choline Benefits Baby’s Development

 Although choline is an essential nutrient (especially during pregnancy), it doesn’t often get the recognition it deserves.
 Many have never even heard of choline, but that changes now.
 Find out why this nutrient should be an important part of your food and supplement routine.

 What is Choline?

-Choline is a vitamin-like nutrient that helps support cell membrane formation, healthy metabolism, and liver health.
-It also plays an important role in brain function and helps regulate memory, mood, and muscle control.
+Choline is a vitamin-like nutrient that helps support cell membrane formation, healthy metabolism, and liver health.* It also plays an important role in brain health and helps support memory, mood, and muscle health.*

 Although your body can make small amounts of choline, it cannot make enough for your body to function properly.
 Choline-rich foods and supplements can fill in the gaps and help you meet the rest of your choline needs.

 Consider choline a cousin to folate – they’re not quite the same, but they share some traits and functions.
 Similar to folate, choline helps support a healthy brain, neural tube, and spinal cord development.* Choline may also help support brain functions like learning and memory.* Overall, adequate choline intake can help support a healthy pregnancy.*